Call Us: 240-452-4602

 There are a number of ideas to exhibit you how to hang a tapestry anyplace, including in letting blank spaces where the walls require staying clean.
-Get exalted to find out your flawless tapestry and add up some spark to your drywalls.
+Each idea is suitable according to the specifications of your space and the look you are trying to achieve.

 1- Utilize Nails or Pushpins

 This technique works well with bigger weaves; otherwise, it might outcome in holes in the part.
 String up by the corners for a free-and-easy drape or tie with a course of nails spread over the big top of the piece for a direct look.

 2 - Stretch across a Frame

 Utilize saw tooth image hangers to climb up on the wall.
 If your material is thin, you might want to stretch out and staple the canvas to the border first so the piece of wood is not seeing through the material.

-3- Fix with Velcro
+4- Fix with Velcro

-If you are living in a rented house and trying out to avoid fixes in the walls, here is how to hang a tapestry and all the same, get your protection deposit back: apply self-adhesive Velcro magnetic tape to tie the large tapestry to the wall.
+Moreover, If you are living in a rented house and trying out to avoid fixes in the walls, here is how to hang a tapestry and all the same, get your protection deposit back: apply self-adhesive Velcro magnetic tape to tie the large tapestry to the wall.

 5- Hang from a Rod

 If your wall art object is angular or especially large, you could as well mantle it over the pole to make a faux bedhead or an attention-getting display over the couch.

-6- Frame It
+7- Frame It

 Delicate materials and more small-scale tapestries might be most effective behind glass.

 8- Try out a Poster Hanger